 public opinion surveys that encompasses a broad array of

 subjects ranging from people's assessments of their own

-and important issues of the day."
-Note the Key Indicators Database, which
+world and important issues of the day."
+Note the Foreign

 International-- Independent policy advocacy group